 Application fees vary widely from jurisdiction to jurisdiction.
-A comparison of these costs can be found in Attachment B. Registration fees should cover the cost to operate and enforce the program and its provisions.
-The proposed ordinance proposes a \$250 registration fee.
-This fee will cover the cost of processing permits, pursuing violators, notifying nearby neighbors.

-Our intent is to only charge rental operators the cost of operating the short-term rental program.
-We anticipate that \$250 should be sufficient.
-When the bids are received, this fee may be adjusted slightly.
+A comparison of these costs can be found in Attachment B. Registration fees should cover the cost of rental registration.
+The proposed ordinance proposes a \$250 registration fee and a \$100 renewal registration fee.
+Theses fee will cover the cost of processing permits and notifying nearby neighbors.
+Our intent is to only charge rental operators the cost of registering their short-term rental.